devcon5io/mutation-analysis-plugin/README.md

 _In order to run a Mutation Analysis a profile with mutation analysis specific rules enable must be used._

-The plugin contains a built-in quality profile, that contains all active rules of the `Sonar way` Java profile plus all mutator-specific rules.
-This profile _Sonar Way + Mutation Analysis_ will be activated by default.
+The plugin contains a built-in quality profile, that contains all mutator-specific rules.

 If you're using custom profile, you may activate the Mutation Capabilities by adding the mutator rules to the profile: